sherifessawy/Track-Simulation-Tool/README.md

 2. The code simulates the car as a point mass while cornering, but it also makes sure that the max velocity of the car while cornering is acceptaple and won't lead to not realistic results (i.e. the speed of the car is controlled so that no skidding or rolling will occur while cornering)

 ## Systems modeling
-The car systems that are modeled, beside the track, and that will be asked as input for the code are:
+The car systems that are modeled and that will be asked as inputs, besides the track, are:
 1. Aerodynamic kit (e.g, Cd, Cl of the wings)
+**if no kit installed** its area is set to Zero
-2. Brake system (e.g, bias ratio, C.G location)
+2. Brake system (e.g, bias ratio, brake constant, C.G location)
 3. Car different parameters (e.g, car sprung/unsprung masses, spring stiffness, etc.)

-The car is modeled as point mass during acceleration, and is modeled as 4-degrees of freedom, or "bicycle" model (shown in Figure 1) during braking.
-The reason for that is shown in Figure 3.
-The results showed difference in solution and unphysical behaviors of the point mass model during braking.
+For simplicity, the car is modeled as point mass during acceleration.
+But it is modeled as 4-degrees of freedom, or "bicycle" model (shown in Figure 2) during braking.
+The reason for that will be explained in **performance gap** section.

-### point mass modeling:
+### point mass modeling during braking:
 Lateral or longitudinal weight transfer, is the amount of change on the vertical loads of the tyres due to the longitudinal acceleration imposed on the centre of gravity (CG) of the car.
 In other words, it is the amount Weight transfer by which vertical load is increased on the front tyres and reduced from the rear tyres when the car is decelerating.

-The total weight transfer on the car can be calculated from its free body diagram, as shown in figure 2.
+The total weight transfer on the car can be calculated from its free body diagram, as shown in figure 1.
 In the image, the car is looked from the rear in a right hand turn.
 Here,  is the lateral acceleration in G units,  is the weight of the car,  is the CG height,  is the track width and and  are the vertical loads on the left and right tyres, respectively.
+In a similar fashion, longitudinal weight transfer can be calculated.

 ![capture](https://user-images.githubusercontent.com/27374894/46210505-2ff1f500-c331-11e8-9503-81139d68f11f.PNG)

 **Figure 1. lateral weight transfer of a vehichle**

-**in case of** acceleration and cornering, weight transfer was not considered for simplicity, however it was only considered while braking for brake system optimization.

-### 4-degrees of freedom modeling:
+### 4-degrees of freedom modeling during braking:

 ![20562638_10213236318492003_839197412_n](https://user-images.githubusercontent.com/27374894/46210573-5f086680-c331-11e8-9b81-287a8748ce62.png)